Azure/azure-sdk-for-net/doc/DataPlaneCodeGeneration/Subclients.md

 - **Client hierarchy**: organize the client service and subclients via defining the parent-subclient hierarchy dependency.

 **Note**: You can combine those two approaches to define an client hierarchy with one top-level client and its subclient may have sub clients also.

+In Following chapters, we will use [purview Account](https://github.com/Azure/azure-rest-api-specs/blob/b2bddfe2e59b5b14e559e0433b6e6d057bcff95d/specification/purview/data-plane/Azure.Analytics.Purview.Account/preview/2019-11-01-preview/account.json) as example.

 ### Single top-level client